 In the Student Academic Misconduct Procedure, we explain how we deal with academic misconduct.

-If you use our library services, you must follow the Library Regulations.
+If you use our library services, you must follow the Library & Learning Resources Regulations and Terms of Service.

 When you apply to us and register, we use the personal information you gave us.
-We explain how we do this in the Data Protection Information for Students.
+We explain how we do this in the Student Privacy Notice.
 We set out where we may pass personal information to third parties.

 We use your information to process your registration, keep in touch, and provide services and facilities.
-It is essential it is correct.
+It is essential that it is correct.
 You need to keep your personal information up to date.
 You can do this by telling us of any changes or errors.
-You must notify us promptly if you change your name, resident country, or contact details.
+You must notify us promptly if you change your name, country of residence, or contact details.

-On the student portal, we explain how you may change your personal information.
-Before updating our records, we may ask you to provide evidence of the change.
+On the student portal, we explain how you can change your personal information.
+Before updating our records, we may request that you provide evidence of the change.

 Christ Church Students’ Union is a Charity.
 It is independent of the University and provides support and representation across all our campuses.
 Students run it for the benefit of all student members.